skviswa/CerebrasCppExample/README.md

-# Cerebras REST Client
+# Cerebras Throughput Test Client

-A C++ client for making inference calls to the Cerebras API endpoint with support for both streaming and non-streaming modes, plus throughput testing capabilities.
+A C++ client for testing throughput performance when making inference calls to the Cerebras API endpoint.
+This tool supports concurrent requests and detailed performance statistics collection.

 ## Features